unm-digital-futures/digital-history-review/docs/code.md

 " %}

-*This page provides a bogus essay, beginning with a full bleed header image to illustrate how to implement the various typographic features we're using.
+*This page provides a bogus essay, beginning with a full bleed header image (a jumbotron!) to illustrate how to implement the various typographic features we're using.
 The gray boxes should show you exactly what code you need to use; copy and paste it into your own essay pages and adjust the attributes as you need to.*

-**To use this layout, make sure you have `layout: single-col` in your page header**
+---

-In all of the below examples, make sure you take extreme care with your quotation marks and other coding symbols!
+### • In all of the below examples, make sure you take extreme care with your quotation marks and other coding symbols!

+### • DO NOT use double quotation marks `"` in your titles or captions.
+Single quotation marks `'` are fine.
+---

 To achieve a jumbotron header, use the following code on your page, and alter the image filename and text accordingly: